Our Ministers and Staff

 The Reverend Catharine Harris served our congregation from 1993 until she retired in 2006.
 Among Catharine’s many firsts: our Fellowship’s first Minister Emerita; first full-time Minister of our Fellowship; first minister of the UU Church of Cheyenne, where she was ordained in 1986; and first … read more.

-I have been working with children since I was old enough to babysit.
-I used to help my mom teach Sunday school at her church growing up, and always loved working with the kids.
-I pursued my BA … read more.
+Ari has worked with children since she was old enough to babysit.
+She used to help her mom teach Sunday school at her church growing up, and always loved working with the kids.
+She pursued her BA in Early Childhood Education because of that love … read more.

-My professional experience includes corporate communications related to computer security, small business office operations for the Lyons Recorder newspaper, emergency preparedness and event planning for spiritual organizations.
+Carol’s professional experience includes corporate communications related to computer security, small business office operations for the Lyons Recorder newspaper, … read more.

 Chris comes to SpiritJam as a lead teacher after serving as a volunteer with a remarkable capacity for creativity and engaged teaching.
 Chris graduated from CU Boulder with a double major in evolutionary biology and psychology and he is currently a pre-medical student working towards … read more.